 How do doctors test for a gluten allergy?

-What triggers gluten allergy symptoms?
+What triggers symptoms of gluten allergy?

 Can gluten allergies go away?